automate-sales/automate-commerce/README.md

 }
 ```

-1. in the previous URL click on the Test Events tab
+### Test Events
+1. To test meta events in realtime you must be using some kind of ip tunnel like [ngrok](https://ngrok.com/)
+2. go to the meta events manager test events page: https://business.facebook.com/events_manager2/list/dataset/<NEXT_PUBLIC_FB_PIXEL_ID>/test_events
-2. click on the tab that says `Confirm your server’s events are set up correctly`
+3. click on `Confirm your websites events are set up correctly`
-3. click on the Graph API Explorer button
-click on generate Access Token and add some permissions
-4. we will add the email and page_events permissions.
-5. click on generate token
-6. lets make a GET request to `/me?fields=id,name`
-7. should display user info
-8. now in the events manager page, go to datasets, select the dataset corresponding to your development pixel, click on people and lick on the user, usually COnversion API System User.
-9.  click on the square to open it in Users view. click on the dataset and click on assign assets.
-10. select datasets, check your pixels dataset and tick full control
+4. enter the URL of your ngrok ip tunnel (in your ngrok terminal window the adress next to Forwarding)
+5. Click on open URL and make some events on the page i.e. visit a product page and the product to cart
+6. initially it will take a few minutes but you should start seeing the events log in the test events page